Amine2026/FairTravel/README.md

 		- Start frontend: `cd fairtravel-frontend && npm start`
 	- The frontend will run at http://localhost:3000 and can fetch data from the Flask API.

+## Recent Changes (since last git push)

+- Added Flask API endpoints for activities, recommendations, and events, including subclass support for activities.
+- Enabled CORS in Flask backend for frontend-backend communication.
+- Created React frontend with an ActivitiesList component that fetches activities from the Flask API.

 This file is a quick reference.
 Update as your ontology grows!